 How much electricity does a hot tub use per month?

 Energy consumption varies per hot tub model and brand.
-We know that energy consumption is a critical factor in choosing the right and best hot tub model.
+We know that energy consumption is a critical factor in choosing the best hot tub model for you.
 That’s why we concentrate on manufacturing highly energy efficient hot tub models.

 How much will my electric bill go up with a hot tub?